jagruthi315/Vehicles-sales-dashboard/README.md

 The analysis uses a Vehicles dataset sourced from Kaggle.
 The dataset includes information related to vehicles like cars, trains , ships, trucks and buses etc that are being sold and bought across various regions.

 ## Key columns used in this analysis:
+• city
+• state
+• country
+• territory
+• deal size
+• sales
+• delivery time
-•city •state • country • territory • deal size • sales •delivery time • order time
+• order time

 # Methodology